sj-choi/coursera_JHU-getting_cleaning_data/README.md

 >
 >
 > ### Step 3.
-> - Covert the activity codes to desctriptive activity type names using combination of 'for loop' and 'if statement'.
+> - Convert the activity codes to desctriptive activity type names using combination of 'for loop' and 'if statement'.
 >
 >
 > ### Step 4.